 A Case Study

-Luke was referred by his personal trainer for neck mobility issues resulting from a direct blow to his left shoulder during football practice six months earlier (Fig. 1 ).
+Luke was referred by his personal trainer for neck mobility issues resulting from a direct blow to his left shoulder during football practice six months earlier (Image 1.).
 Although most of his cervical brachial plexus pain had subsided, he was still forced to turn his entire body to look into his rearview mirror while driving.
 Upon seated examination, Luke’s passive range into right cervical rotation, flexion, and extension was normal, yet he could only manage 30 degrees of left cervical rotation and sidebending.

 This MAT maneuver helped regain some of Luke’s lost range of motion, but as I observed him actively left rotating, I noted visible reactive muscle guarding in his right SCM as he attempted end range.
 To address his SCM spasm using movement enhancers, Luke assumed a left sidelying position and I performed the graded exposure stretching technique (GEST) described in Image 3.

 During the three weeks of Luke’s treatment, I experimented with many myoskeletal techniques and enhancers, but those described in this article proved to be the most effective.
 Luke’s commitment to his MAT enhancer homework was a big plus in his recovery, which shortened his time with me and got him back to the sport he loved.

 Save 25% off the Essential MAT Assessments course!

 In the “Essential MAT Assessments” course, you’ll learn how to perform 130 essential orthopedic and osteopathic tests, as well as anatomic landmark exams to get to the bottom of your client’s pain complaint.
 Save 25% this week only.
 Offer expires midnight Sept 25th.
 Click the button below for more information and to purchase the course.
 Upon completion, you will receive 16CE hours and a certificate of completion to display in your office.
 BONUS: Order the home study version and get access to the eCourse for free!